bclnet/GameSpecs/README.md

 * Loads textures, models, animations, sounds, and levels
 * Avaliable with streaming assets (cached)
 * References assets with a uniform resource location (url)
-* Loaders for Unreal and Unity
+* Loaders for OpenGL, Unreal and Unity
 * Locates installed games
 * Family centric context
 * Includes a desktop app to explore assets